 The following new and revised PFRSs have been adopted in these consolidated financial statements.
 The application of these new and revised PFRSs has not had any material impact on the amounts reported for the current and prior years but may affect the accounting for future transactions or arrangements.

-• Amendments to PFRS 16, COVID-19 - related Rent Concessions
+Amendments to PFRS 16, COVID-19-Related Rent Concessions beyond June 30, 2021

 The following are the amendments to PFRS 16: